LiteLLM Proxy Integration

 Models not showing up

-Ensure the model names in litellm-config.yaml match what you pass to UniversalAgent.
-Use LiteLLMProxyClient.list_models() to see what the proxy exposes.
+Model names in litellm-config.yaml must match what you pass to UniversalAgent.
+Run LiteLLMProxyClient.list_models() to see exactly what names the proxy exposes.

 Spend data is empty

-LiteLLM requires a Postgres database to persist spend logs.
-Verify DATABASE_URL is set in the LiteLLM container and the database is reachable.
+LiteLLM requires a PostgreSQL database to persist spend logs.
+Confirm DATABASE_URL is set in the LiteLLM container and the database is reachable.

 Virtual key budget exceeded

-The proxy returns HTTP 429 when a virtual key's budget is exhausted.
-Increase the key's budget via the LiteLLM admin UI or API, or create a new key.
+The proxy returns HTTP 429 when a key's budget is exhausted.
+Increase the key's budget via the LiteLLM admin UI or API, or issue a new key with a higher limit.